-The Civil War Institute’s Brian C. Pohanka Internship Program offers Gettysburg College students a special opportunity to do paid work on the frontlines of history, giving public tours of iconic historic sites, gaining hands-on experience with original artifacts and documents, assisting with the management of historic landscapes, leading children’s programs, and conducting independent historical research.
+CWI's Funded Internship Program offers Gettysburg College students a special opportunity to do paid work on the frontlines of history, giving public tours of iconic historic sites, gaining hands-on experience with original artifacts and documents, assisting with the management of historic landscapes, engaging in digital history, leading children’s programs, and conducting independent historical research.

 Participants receive a $2,500 stipend from the CWI and free on-site housing at their respective parks/museums.
 Applicants need not be history majors or specialists in the Civil War era, although good communication skills, substantial interest in the past, and a desire to share that interest with others are essential.
 The internship program is open to all matriculated Gettysburg College students, although first-years, sophomores, and juniors receive priority in selection, and is administered according to Gettysburg College’s nondiscrimination policy, details of which can be found on the Admissions/Financial Aid website.

 Several focused programs exist under the umbrella of the Funded Internships Program, such as the Brian C. Pohanka Internship Program; the Gallagher Internship Program; and the Kuhn Internships.
 The Pohanka Program, CWI's flagship internship program, was established in in 2011 thanks to the generosity of the John J. Pohanka Family Foundation.
 The Pohanka Program, which has to date served more than 100 students, supports long-term partnerships between Gettysburg College and a wide range of the nation’s most high-profile Civil War sites.
 The newly established Gallagher Program supplements the Pohanka Internships through providing focused support for student career opportunities in the field of historic preservation and battlefield preservation.
 The Kuhn Fellowships, also newly established, support student internship opportunities in museums, historical organizations, and cultural institutions in Washington, DC.